What's happening with the return to office movement?

 3. Ask for employee feedback

 Anonymous employee input allows businesses to uncover concerns and develop policies that resonate with their employees before it becomes a culture problem.
-This procedure can be streamlined with tools such as SurveyMonkey, Officevibe, and 15Five.
+This process can be streamlined with tools such as SurveyMonkey, Officevibe, and 15Five.

 Read this next: 3 tools and 5 steps for gathering employee feedback